Luker121/OverlapSweepQTL/README.md

 ### sweep_data_files/

-This directory contains the output data files from OmegaPlus.
+This directory contains the processed output data files from OmegaPlus to further investigate overlap with QTLs.

+### plots/

+#### `plot_overlap_QTLs_sweeps.R`

+This R script visualizes the overlap between selective sweep regions identified by OmegaPlus and QTLs in *Arabis nemorensis* and *Arabis sagittata* using the output files of OmegaPlus.

 ## Analysis Workflow